Top 7 Theme Parks for the Holidays

 6. Holiday World

-No article about holidays in theme parks would be complete without mentioning Holiday World in Santa Claus, IN.
-One of the very first “theme parks” in the USA, Holiday World features sections focused on some of our favorite holidays, including the Fourth of July, Halloween, Thanksgiving and Christmas.
+No article about holidays in theme parks would be complete without mentioning Holiday World in Santa Claus, Indiana.
+One of the very first “theme parks” in the U.S., Holiday World features sections focused on some of our favorite holidays, including the Fourth of July, Halloween, Thanksgiving and Christmas.

 In the Thanksgiving section, the park reimagines classic family rides such as the Tilt-A-Whirl, which turns into the Turkey Whirl.
 There is even a dark ride where you have to “call” the turkeys and have them join you for a Thanksgiving meal (of pizza, of course), as well as a wooden roller coaster, the Voyage, themed to the pilgrims’ journey.
 Holiday World is open May through October, allowing you to celebrate the holidays all summer long!